transdigiware/blockchain/howto/ibp-console-advanced-channel.md

 #### Capabilities in the system channel
 {: #ibp-console-govern-capabilities-system-channel}

-Because the ordering service is involved in the validation of the orderer and channel capabilities, these capability levels exist in the system channel maintained by the ordering service.
+Because the ordering service is involved in the validation of the `orderer` and `channel` capabilities, these capability levels exist in the system channel maintained by the ordering service.
 By default, any channel that is created on this ordering service inherits these capability levels.
-Because only the orderer capability (and not the channel capability) is apparent when creating a channel, it is important to communicate the **channel** capability level to consortium members so they can ensure that the level of their peers is at the Fabric version of the capability level or higher.
+Because only the `orderer` capability (and not the `channel` capability) is apparent when creating a channel, it is important to communicate the **channel** capability level to consortium members so they can ensure that the level of their peers is at the Fabric version of the capability level or higher.

-In order to edit the orderer or channel capabilities in the system channel, you must be an ordering service admin (your MSP can be added as an ordering service admin through the tile representing the ordering service on the **Nodes** tab).
-Note that capability versions can only advance. **You cannot go back to a previous capability or downgrade from a default capability level to a lower version**.
+In order to edit the `orderer` or `channel` capabilities in the system channel, your organization must be an ordering service administrator.
+{: tip}

 To edit these capabilities, click on the **Settings** button inside the ordering service.
 Then click **Capabilities**.
 Note that the channel and orderer capabilities, as well as the application capabilities, can also be edited through a channel configuration update.
-However, an ordering service admin will have to sign any configuration update that edits the orderer or channel capabilities.
+However, an ordering service admin will have to sign any configuration update that edits the `orderer` or `channel` capabilities.
+Note that capability versions can only advance. **You cannot go back to a previous capability or downgrade from a default capability level to a lower version**.

+It is not possible to update the `orderer` or `channel` capabilities to a level that will crash your ordering nodes.
+If you want to update your capabilities on the system channel screen, you must first upgrade your nodes.
+{: important}

 #### Capabilities in application channels
 {: #ibp-console-govern-capabilities-application-channels}

 Application capabilities define the way transactions are handled exclusively by the peers.
-As a result, these capabilities are not inherited from the system channel (which is managed by the ordering service) and you will see the full list of capabilities, starting with `1.1`, when creating a channel.
+As a result, these capabilities are not inherited from the system channel (which is managed by the ordering service) and the full list of capabilities can be seen, starting with `1.1`, when creating a channel.
 Note that the Fabric version of all peers in the channel must be at least at the level of the application capability level and the channel capability level inherited from the ordering service.
 When creating a channel, the default application capability might be lower than the highest available level.
 This is done in cases where a new Fabric version with a new application capability has been released but it is not expected that most peers will be at the new Fabric version.

 Like the orderer and channel capabilities, the application capability level can be edited through a channel configuration update.
 The orderer capability can also be specified during the creation of a channel, but will require the approval of the ordering service.

-If you are using the SDK to create or edit a channel, take caution to not submit a configuration update with an invalid application capability.
-Because application capabilities are not validated by the ordering service, an invalid application capability will not be flagged and the configuration update will be approved.
+If you are using the SDK to create or edit a channel, take caution to not submit a channel configuration with an invalid `application` capability.
+Because application capabilities are not validated by the ordering service, invalid application capabilities are not flagged.
 Because the peers cannot process capabilities that do not exist, the peers will crash when attempting to read the configuration block containing an invalid capability.
 Because the peers will be unable to progress beyond this configuration block, it will not be possible to reverse this configuration block and submit another one to "fix" the problem.
-A channel in this state would be unrepairable.
-In this situation, the peer must be upgraded to a Fabric version compatible with the capability.
+A channel in this state is unrepairable.
 {:important}

 ## Tuning your ordering service